Step 1 - Finding the problem (Part 1)

 Extraneous ‘(’ or ‘)’ before ‘;’Mismatched parentheses ()You have an extra set of parentheses somewhere.
 Double check to make sure there’s a matching pair for each of them!

 If applying a general fix doesn’t work, then you should turn to the internet for help.
-Knowing how to read the error and decipher what it wants fixed is important, though!
-You shouldn’t need to look up common errors with simple fixes.
+For common errors with simple fixes, knowing how to read the error and decipher what it wants fixed can be a lot faster than looking it up.

 Not all compilers give useful information.
 For instance, C++ compiler errors can range from simple ones (like in CompilerErrors.c), to enormous blocks of text, especially when working with templates.
 The point of this lesson is NOT to turn you away from internet sources completely, but rather to get you familiar enough with them to give you some more intuition as to how to fix simple errors.